 The qualitative element used to determine academic progress is a reasonable system of grades as determined by assigned academic learning.
 Students are assigned academic learning and a minimum number of practical experiences.
-Students are assessed on theory topics weekly or bi/tri-weekly (depending on length of module) by a multiple choice written examination.
+Academic learning is evaluated after each unit of study by a multiple choice written examination.
 Practical assessments are evaluated according to text procedures and set forth in practical skills evaluation criteria adopted by the school.
 Practical assessments take place periodically throughout the student's enrollment.
 The Freshman Instructor will observe hands-on performance weekly and assess the students on practical work at the end of each module.
 During the time on the clinic floor, students will receive a practical assessment before the end of each scheduled evaluation period.
 Numerical grades are considered according to the following scale:

-90 - 100% Α Excellent

-80 - 89% В Good

-75 - 79% С Satisfactory

-Below 75% F Unsatisfactory
+90 - 100% A Excellent 80 - 89% B Good 75 - 79% C Satisfactory Below 75% F Unsatisfactory